Michigan National Guard, Administers the COVID-19 Vaccine to front line workers.

-U.S. Army Capt.
-Tony Albaceli with the 146th Multifunctional Medical Battalion, Ypsilanti, Michigan, checks paperwork with a front-line worker who will receive the Moderna COVID-19 vaccine at the Michigan State Police Headquarters, Lansing, Michigan, Feb.
+U.S. Army Cpl.
+Trevor Olsen with the 1461st Transportation Company, Jackson, Michigan, inputs data information from front-line workers who received the Moderna COVID-19 vaccine as Capt.
+Daniel Sackmann, 146th Multifunctional Medical Battalion, Ypsilanti, Michigan, manages the vaccine center at the Michigan State Police Headquarters, Lansing, Michigan, Feb.
 1, 2021.
 Michigan National Guard COVID-19 vaccination testing teams are augmenting with local health care organizations, as requested, in delivering and administering the vaccination to Michiganders.
 (U.S. Air National Guard photo by Master Sgt.
 Scott Thompson)

 |Date Taken: